awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-ldap-users.md

 ./configure_ldap_client.sh
 ```

-## Add Attributes to Active Directory<a name="emr-jupyterhub-ldap-adproperties"></a>
+## Add attributes to Active Directory<a name="emr-jupyterhub-ldap-adproperties"></a>

 To find each user and create the appropriate entry in the database, the JupyterHub docker container requires the following UNIX properties for the corresponding user object in Active Directory\.
-For more information, see the section *How do I continue to edit the GID/UID RFC 2307 attributes now that the Unix Attributes Plug\-in is no longer available for the Active Directory Users and Computers MMC snap\-in?* in the article [Clarification regarding the status of Identity Management for Unix \(IDMU\) and NIS Server Role in Windows Server 2016 Technical Preview and beyond](https://blogs.technet.microsoft.com/activedirectoryua/2016/02/09/identity-management-for-unix-idmu-is-deprecated-in-windows-server/)\.
+For more information, see the section *How do I continue to edit the GID/UID RFC 2307 attributes now that the Unix Attributes Plug\-in is no longer available for the Active Directory Users and Computers MMC snap\-in?* in the article [Clarification regarding the status of identity management for Unix \(IDMU\) and NIS server role in Windows Server 2016 technical preview and beyond](https://blogs.technet.microsoft.com/activedirectoryua/2016/02/09/identity-management-for-unix-idmu-is-deprecated-in-windows-server/)\.
 + `homeDirectory`

   This is the location to the user's home directory, which is usually `/home/username`\.